Terms & Conditions

 -

-A formal written complaint was submitted to the nursery manager (office@willowtreechildcare.co.uk).
+A formal written complaint submitted to the Nursery Manager (office@willowtreechildcare.co.uk).

 -

-Meeting with management, including a formal record of the outcome.
+A meeting with management, with a formal written outcome.

 -